Can Varicose or Spider Veins Be Prevented?

-There is no way to completely guarantee spider vein prevention and varicose vein prevention, however the following measures may act to decrease the severity of existing varicose veins and/or prevent new veins from forming:
+There is no way to completely guarantee spider vein prevention and varicose vein prevention, however the following measures may act to decrease the severity of symptoms of existing varicose veins and/or prevent new veins from forming:

 Exercise – Taking periodic walks, or other similar aerobic exercise, activates the calf muscles which will ‘pump’ venous blood out of the legs, reducing vein pooling and pressure, critical to varicose vein prevention.
 Additionally, maintaining good general muscle tone will improve your overall circulation.